 “This is the first such class I’ve taken and the first longer-term commitment to a formal, spiritual practice for many years.
 I discovered a much deeper level of concentration and pleasure from the guided meditations than from previous techniques I used regularly for many years.
 I have felt compassion for a long time but never quantified it.
 Having the guidance is very helpful.”Steve Ross

 “I found the CCT course to be life shifting, both personally and professionally.
 The homework and in-class exercises, combined with guided meditations, provided a solid and meaningful foundation for personal, professional, psychological, and spiritual development and expansion.
-In our complex world, awareness and practice of CCT is a gift of collective fortune.”Lori N.
+The wisdom, knowledge, kindness, and compassion with which Dr. Waibel facilitated every class was palpable—and encouraged me to incorporate this firsthand learning into my day-to-day life experiences.
+In our complex world, awareness and practice of compassion is a gift of collective fortune.”Lori N.

 These organizations and more have hosted compassion training